 Now that some basic terms about cybernetic systems have been put down, let's try to add some other concepts and move into the concept of interface.
-Interface is a largely multidimensional (and applied to multiple layers, for an intuition of multilayer systems [36, 13, 25, 24]) concept, possibly the most self-similar (fractal) concept that emerged from scientific research and applied science in the Information Era.
-This is its most common usage:
+The concept of interface can be understood well by reading the contribution to complex systems in terms of boundaries of a system as defined in [7].
+Interface is a largely multidimensional (and applied to multiple layers, for an intuition of multilayer systems [50, 17, 32, 31]) concept, possibly the most self-similar (fractal) concept that emerged from scientific research and applied science in the Information Era.
+This is its most common usage: "interface (n.)

-"interface (n.)
 1874, "a plane surface regarded as the common boundary of two bodies," from inter- + face (n.).
 Modern use is perhaps a c.
 1960 re-coinage; McLuhan used it in the sense "place of interaction between two systems" (1962) and the computer sense "apparatus to connect two devices" is from 1964.
 As a verb from 1967.
-Related: Interfaced; interfacing.", See [17]
+Related: Interfaced; interfacing.", See [21]

-These are different domains in which it is applied [42]:
+These are different domains in which it is applied [56]:

-- noun (chemistry) a surface forming a common boundary between two things (two objects or liquids or chemical phases) - noun (computer science) computer circuit consisting of the hardware and associated circuitry that links one device with another (especially a computer and a hard disk drive or other peripherals) synonyms: port - noun the overlap where two theories or phenomena affect each other or have links with each other "the interface between chemistry and biology"

-• noun (computer science) a program that controls a display for the user (usually on a computer monitor) and that allows the user to interact with the system
+- noun (chemistry) a surface forming a common boundary between two things (two objects or liquids or chemical phases) - noun (computer science) computer circuit consisting of the hardware and associated circuitry that links one device with another (especially a computer and a hard disk drive or other peripherals) synonyms: port - noun the overlap where two theories or phenomena affect each other or have links with each other "the interface between chemistry and biology" - noun (computer science) a program that controls a display for the user (usually on a computer monitor) and that allows the user to interact with the system

 In particular, in computer science, "interface" takes on fractal dimensionality by being applied to boundaries between multiple layers (every layer of the software and hardware stack): between devices on the outside of a system, between the different layers of the software stack on the inside of a system.
 From the top layer, the user interface (4.
 In the list above), to the depth of the hardware and its abstractions.

 For the software experts: function signatures are interfaces, but also the collection of function signatures belonging to the same package or module are indeed interfaces.

-In linguistics, modules like phonology, syntax, semantics and pragmatics communicate over interfaces and the handling and learning of a language require mastering these relations [39].
-Intuitively, collections of names with a common domain of application are interfaces as they are boundaries between multi-layered concepts and their sharable representations.
+In linguistics, modules like phonology, syntax, semantics and pragmatics communicate over interfaces and the handling and learning of a language require mastering these relations [53].
+Intuitively, collections of names with a common domain of application are interfaces as they are boundaries between multi-layered concepts and their shareable representations.